 Special Sign-up Days for the Full Day Program may be available on some district Professional Development days.
 Check your calendar for these dates.
 Even though the district is officially closed, the full day program may remain open for parent's convenience on these days pending sufficient interest.
 Whenever the program is open on a PD day, please be aware that once you sign up for these days you will be charged regardless if your child attends or not.
 We staff according to the number of children we expect to attend.
 These dates are not Drop In days.
 You must be registered for them to attend.
-However, if you decide not to use the program on these days, they are not charged against your account or free days.
-There are some professional development days that the center will be closed so that staff may attend training.
+However, if you decide not to use the program on these days that the center will be closed so that staff may attend training.
 Parents will be notified in advance.